 Whether you’re globetrotting or planning a weekend getaway, the right bag can make all the difference.
-And while there are a lot of bags that claim universality, sometimes a bag with a singular focus proves more functional — a la a travel backpack.
+And while there are a lot of everyday backpacks that claim universality, sometimes a bag with a singular focus proves more functional — a la a travel backpack.

 Troubadour turned the mundane middle school essential into a bonafide luxury bag.
 This option's cut from lightweight and water-resistant Italian vegetable-tanned leather, and finished with gun metal zipper and even more leather accents.
 A trolley sleeve lets you secure the bag over a bigger suitcase's telescopic handle and a separate laptop compartment and general storage area keeps everything organized and protected.

 Although outdoor leaning, Roark's 27L pack features travel-friendly features like an invisible passport sleeve, a mesh accessories pocket, a sunglasses pouch, padded laptop storage and an accessible rolltop closure.

 You'll appreciate Everlane's The ReNew Transit Backpack, no matter whether you're a commuter or a frequent flyer.
 It has valuable features for both types of travelers: a trolley sleeve on the back, several spacious pockets, exterior spots for quick-access travel essentials and a water-resistant finish.

 Monos, like Away, is a luggage company.
 So it makes sense they'd make a backpack, too, considering the style is arguably the most common personal item.
 The Metro Backpack is more than just a sidekick, though.
 It has an easy to carry top handle system, a trolley sleeve and a spacious front pocket for fast-access items like a passport and wallet.
 Plus, there's an exterior laptop pocket and an interior divider for separating dirty or delicate items.